 2016 Bourgogne Rouge Pinot Fin – pure and forward ripe cherry fruit, very nicely composed.
 Quite nice wine with strong consumer appeal.
 88p.

 2016 Echezeaux – excellent aromatic intensity of cherries and raspberries, excellent complexity and balance, thick texture, fat and creamy.
-Great future prospects.
+Great prospects.
 94-95p.

 Domaine de La Vougeraie: